 Her career has been in Private Practice mostly here in Australia, the UK and Ireland.
-She is very experienced in treating musculoskeletal dysfunctions and has a special interest in treating neck pain and postural issues.
+She is very experienced in treating musculoskeletal dysfunctions and has a particular interest in treating neck pain and postural issues.

 Through the years Theresa identified the benefit of Clinical Pilates in her patients treatment and completed the Clinical Pilates Level 1 course with Dance Medicine Australia in 2004 and has since used her skills treating clients one on one and in small groups.
 More recently she has returned to update and further her studies in Clinical Pilates.